Cookin’ On the Coast Episode 6:

-Our Liquor Plus sponsored pairing for episode six is the Monk’s Blend Red from Gray Monk Winery.
+Our Liquor Plus sponsored pairing for episode six is the Monk’s Blend Red from Gray Monk Winery, which you can find at your local Liquor Plus liquor store.
 See the video below for our Pairings spotlight with this warm and satisfying North African dish.

 Chef Heidi welcomes Andrea from Gray Monk winery to help explain how this medium-bodied Syrah and Cab Sauv red wine blend pairs so wonderfully with this medium-spiced dish.
 It’s the balance between the two with neither being too overpowering that is the key.

 Follow along with Chef Heidi and enjoy this fantastic authentic, vegetarian dish in just a short time.

 The Gray Monk Red Blend is a 2020 VQA that took home the Silver Medal at the West Coast Wine Competition in California this year.

 The wine is bright purple ruby coloured that gives off scents of black cherry, oak, vanilla and spice.
 It’s medium-bodied with soft tannins.
 Look for flavours of plum, blueberry, cherry, sweet spice and black tea.

 The varietal is Syrah and Cabernet Sauvignon, and the alcohol per volume comes in at 13%.

 Why it Works with our Spiced Squash Tagine Dinner